mich-ro/reading-list/README.md

     - The Effect hook
 - Communication using Context system

+## Instructions
+After downloading, navigate to project folder and `npm install`

-## Start the local API server & application
+### Start the local API server & application
 `npm run server` and `npm run start`